 ‘At arm’s length’

-The category of ‘Crown entity’ was originally created in the Public Finance Act 1989 to help bring some order to the different categories of government organisation and how they were accountable to ministers and Parliament.
-Although the term is relatively new, public organisations created by their own legislation at arm’s length from ministers have existed in New Zealand since the 1860s.
-Early examples were local marine boards created in the 1860s for the maintenance of lighthouses, the Government Life Insurance Office (1869) and the Public Trust Office (1872).
+The category of ‘Crown entity’ was created in the Public Finance Act 1989 to help bring some order to the different categories of government organisation and how they were accountable to ministers and Parliament.
+Although the term is relatively new, public organisations at arm’s length from ministers and created by their own legislation have long existed in New Zealand.
+Early examples were local marine boards created in the 1860s to maintain lighthouses, the Government Life Insurance Office (1869) and the Public Trust Office (1872).

-‘At arm’s length’ means sufficiently separate so that ministers cannot make everyday decisions on their operations.
-A major reason for establishment of semi-autonomous government agencies was to prevent undue political influence and interference.
-Examples from the 1940s include the State Advances Corporation, responsible for lending to farmers and homeowners, and the New Zealand Broadcasting Service, in charge of public radio at the time.
-By 1958 there were over 1,000 of these organisations in national- and local-government levels.
+‘At arm’s length’ means sufficiently separate that ministers cannot make everyday decisions on their operations.
+A major reason for the establishment of semi-autonomous government agencies was to prevent undue political influence and interference.
+Examples from the 1940s include the State Advances Corporation, responsible for lending to farmers and homeowners, and the New Zealand Broadcasting Service, in charge of public radio.
+By 1958 there were over 1,000 of these organisations at national- and local-government levels.

 Other reasons for establishment

 Since the 1980s there have been more varied arguments for splitting off government functions into special-purpose bodies.
 For example, greater efficiency was expected from concentration on a single mission when New Zealand Trade and Enterprise was established in 2003.
 It merged Trade New Zealand (the government’s trade-promotion agency) and Industry New Zealand (the government’s economic development agency).